Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-1) Contact Irritation
+1. Contact Irritation

 Some chemical products may be irritating to a dog's paw pads.
 These products may be various, ranging from carpet cleaners, garden sprays, fertilizers to floor cleaners.
 Once the paws are irritated, the dog will feel the urge to chew on them further aggravating the tissues and causing cracked paws.

-Dogs allergic to something found in their food may develop itchiness and scratching which may irritate the skin, ears and paws.
+Dogs allergic to something found in their food may develop itchiness and scratching which may irritate the skin, ears, and paws.
 Chewing on the paws may cause the paws to crack once again, and because the allergy often remains unsolved, the chewing is often a chronic and very frustrating problem.

-3) Zinc Deficiencies
+3. Zinc Deficiencies

-Some dog breeds such as Siberian Huskies, Samoyed, German Shepherds, Poodles, Great Danes, Beagles and Pointers may be prone to zinc deficiencies which may cause skin problems and dry, cracked paws.
+Some dog breeds such as Siberian Huskies, Samoyed, German Shepherds, Poodles, Great Danes, Beagles, and Pointers may be prone to zinc deficiencies which may cause skin problems and dry, cracked paws.

-Senior dogs may be prone to a condition known as Hyperkeratosis, that is, the over production of keratin causing the paws to crack.
+Senior dogs may be prone to a condition known as Hyperkeratosis, that is, the overproduction of keratin causing the paws to crack.
 It is similar to the appearance of corns observed in senior humans as well.

-5) Excessive Wear and Tear
+5. Excessive Wear and Tear

 There are also various commercial paw rubs that may be very helpful in keeping the paw moist and less likely to crack.
 One of the best is called ''Musher's Secret''.

-If the cracked paws are due to contact to irritants, owners should try to limit exposure and avoid using chemicals in the areas the dog walks.
+If the cracked paws are due to contact with irritants, owners should try to limit exposure and avoid using chemicals in the areas the dog walks.
 When food allergies are suspected, putting the dog through a special exclusion diet by a veterinarian may be helpful.
 Zinc deficient dogs benefit having their diet supplemented with Omega 3 fatty acids.

 Neosporin placed on the paws may help keep infections at bay, while softening the paws.
-Bandages and gauze may be helpful to protect the area, however they should be changed often since dogs sweat from their paw pads and this may cause the gauze to get moist, becoming an ideal ground for bacteria and infection to set in.
+Bandages and gauze may be helpful to protect the area, however, they should be changed often since dogs sweat from their paw pads and this may cause the gauze to get moist, becoming an ideal ground for bacteria and infection to set in.
 Dog boots may be helpful to prevent further wear and tear to the area.